 The process that goes into researching, outlining and assigning your design brief is just as important as the actual design process.
 Not only do you save the designer sanity but you save yourself (or the company) money.
-Design is expensive, and going back and forth because of a bad brief is a waste of money.
+Design is expensive, and going back and forth because of a bad graphic design brief is a waste of money.

 Without a solid foundation, the end result is bound to fall flat or not hit the mark.
 If it does, there’s a mix of luck in there because it’s incredibly hard to create a design based off of a simple verbal ask or quick Slack message.